Unwrinkle Your Wardrobe ASAP With the Best Clothes Steamers

 Despite the fact that I’ve used upright steamers my entire professional career, at home I only use handheld models (that’s all that can fit inside my tiny New York City apartment).
 This Electrolux steamer is lightweight and easy to use, and the design is sleek and simple.
-It comes with a fabric brush, which is useful for removing hair and lint, and despite there being no actual handle, it was effortless to grip.
+It comes with a fabric brush, which is useful for removing hair and lint, and despite there being no actual handle, it is effortless to grip.
 The water reservoir is shaped to accommodate the half-moon silhouette of the base, so the hole is on the smaller side—not a big issue, but you’ll want to wipe off the water tank before clicking it back in.

-Best Value: Pure Enrichment PureSteam Pro
+Best Upright: Pure Enrichment PureSteam Pro

-Size: Base: 13.7-by-8.9-by-11 inches, Height: 4 feet, 6 inches | Weight: 9.9 pounds | Water-tank capacity: ½ gallon | Power level: 1,500 watts | Heat time: 45 seconds | Cord length: 7 feet | Attachments: Fabric brush
+Size: Base: 13.7-by-8.9-by-11 inches; Height: 4 feet, 6 inches | Weight: 9.9 pounds | Water-tank capacity: ½ gallon | Power level: 1,500 watts | Heat time: 45 seconds | Cord length: 7 feet | Attachments: Fabric brush

 What we like: